Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-filter-method.md

 // [ { name: 'T-shirt print', price: 20 }, { name: 'Jeans', price: 30 } ]
 ```

-Also works fine, but especially when it comes to more advanced filters the array method makes it so much quicker.
+It also works fine, but the array method makes it so much quicker, especially when it comes to more advanced filters.

 ### Thank you for reading, and let's connect!